 I think that giving the disadvantaged people enough money and resources, financial help and social support, will solve most of the poverty in America.
 It’s so solvable; no one denies that it’s very solvable.
 And I’ve studied a tiny bit about negative income tax, and I’ve understood that it’s one of the more efficient and effective ways to end poverty and get people on the right track in life; upwards and onwards.
 You have to start working, eventually; and you have to keep going; and you have to give every day your best effort.
 Individual effort meets societal help; they’re not mutually exclusive.
 (Personal responsibility and collective responsibility; they’re not mutually exclusive.)

 And as for “everything should be paid for by the rich”—free medical care/health insurance; free housing; free daycare; free college; free groceries; free everything—this idea doesn’t work, I think.
-You run out of money, at some point in the future.
+We run out of money, at some point in the future.
 All of those products and services cost money.
 Even with the trillions that the rich currently have; we start to run out of money, sooner or later, when they have to cover all these expenses for everyone.
 From what I understand; you have to get a job and make your own way in life; pay your own way.
 We shouldn’t expect other people, “the rich,” to pay for us..
 And even if they do pay for us for some time, and throughout certain areas of life—we should still try to become self-sufficient so as to not be a drain on the system.
 That’s the harsh reality of life, I guess.
 I didn’t make it that way; that’s just life.

 And money doesn’t grow on trees, I guess.
 I know that the government has a printing press, and they can just print as much money as they want.
 But doesn’t this de-value the currency, the dollars that are already in circulation?
-In fact, if printing more money was the solution to poverty; then why didn’t we just print out a bunch of money, and give it to everyone, a long time ago?
+If printing more money was the solution to poverty; then why didn’t we just print out a bunch of money, and give it to everyone, a long time ago?
 Problem would have been solved, long ago.
 But I guess it’s not that easy, or something…

 We should do a lot more to end poverty and stuff like that…we can end it.
 Best solution is jobs, opportunity creation, and business-friendly environments—ones that are not stifled by overregulation and heavy taxation.
 Lower taxes helps businesses save revenue, which can then be given to the employees, and used to hire and pay new employees, and etc. And it helps businesses reinvest, grow, and develop.

-And places like Starbucks, McDonald’s, and Walmart probably can afford a high wage for every employee; but smaller companies can’t.
-They’d have to lay off workers, or not hire as many people, in order to comply with high minimum wage laws.
+And places like Starbucks, McDonald’s, Amazon, and Walmart can probably afford a high wage for every employee; but smaller companies can’t… They’d have to lay off workers, or not hire as many people, in order to comply with high minimum wage laws.
 And you know, it prices people out of the market—people who are just starting out, and who don’t have much experience or skills yet.
 High minimum wage laws make it harder for these folks to find work.
 It’s better for as many people as possible to get their foot on the first rung of the economic ladder, even if the initial compensation isn’t high—than is a high minimum wage for the select few, the people fortunate enough to get hired in the first place.

 And the solution to poverty in *Africa,* is the same as it is in America; jobs, industry, industrialization, opportunity creation, economic growth, upward mobility, trade, innovation, free markets, etc. etc. I’m from Sudan, in northeast Africa, and so this topic means a lot to me, this topic of poverty eradication and prosperity-building.